jbannick/hellokata-java/src/modules/custom_images/hellomodimageusing lib3/README.md

 The app should build:

 * a.
-An image directory tree, appmod-image, that contains your application, the HACKED eventbus library, both as modules, and the subset of the Java runtime environment necessary to run that app
+An image directory tree, appmod-image, that contains your application, the HACKED Jackson JSON library, as modules, and the subset of the Java runtime environment necessary to run your app
 * b.
 Additional directories used only during the build process

 5. At the command line, execute: run.sh

-The app should display: Hello Modularized Image Using Library 1!
+The app should display: Hello Modularized Image Using Library 3!
-Publisher is instantiated
-Subscriber is instantiated
-Subscriber received a rumor: Pizza in the break room
+{
+  "firstName" : "John",
+  "lastName" : "Bannick"
+}

 To run this app on another computer: